 Step 1 – Prep

 Clean the apples, utensils, jar and surface area that you’re working on– you don’t want to introduce any bad bacteria into the fermenting process, as it will spoil your ACV.
 Wipe everything down in a mix of warm water & white vinegar.
 Clean your (local, Okanagan) apples in a sink full of cold water and get off any dirt.
-Make sure to cut off any yucky bits, bruises and blemishes before-hand – if you wouldn’t eat it, don’t use it for your ACV.
-Dice it in to small, half-inch pieces.
+Make sure to cut off any yucky bits, bruises and blemishes before-hand.
+Dice it to small, half-inch pieces.

 Step 2 – Assemble

 Fill your jar 3/4 full of clean, diced apples.
 Cover them with water and sprinkle with the sugar.
 The sugar will act as food for the beneficial bacteria which will help move the fermentation process along.
 (You can also make it without sugar, and instead used a 1/2 cup of ACV as a “starter” which works, too!)